A beginner’s guide to the Trans-Siberian (Updated July 2023)

 The BAM : Baikal Amur Magistral

 The BAM is the off the beaten track route of the Trans-Siberian.
-Just like the classic route, it goes to Krasnoyarsk but then spits in Taishet and divert to the north of Baikal lake.
+Just like the classic route, it goes to Krasnoyarsk but then splits in Taishet and diverts to the north of Baikal lake.

 It goes all the way to the coastal town of Sovietskaya Gavan right in front of Sakhalin island but you can easily rejoin the main line to Khabarovsk and Vladivostok from Komsomolsk on Amur.